chandrakar-shubham/Flight_price_prediction/README.md

 Regression problem

 # Problem Statement
-Create a model which will predict the price of the flight
+Create a model which will predict the price of the flight and draw useful insights from data.

 # Dependencies
 - Pandas